BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 5. Dataset is provided
 6. HDF files are used to accelerate reading time

-# Future update
+## Future update
-1. Hyperas will be used to optmize hyperparameters.
+1. Bayesian search will be used to optmize hyperparameters.
 2. Deep Feature Synthesis will be used for auto feature engineering.
 3. Quantopian zipline will be used for backtesting the model.

-4. Fix data leakage problem my separate normalization for training and testing data.
+## How to use Quandl

-# How to use Quandl
+If you want to train your neural network on more data, feel free to load the data directly from Quandl.
-With this link, you should be able to get the historic price data of a particular stock after login.
+You should be able to get the historic price data of a particular stock after login.
 Use Export > Python > api key and insert the api key to your model. https://www.quandl.com/databases/WIKIP
 ![Alt text](https://github.com/BenjiKCF/Neural-Network-with-Financial-Time-Series-Data/blob/master/Photos/quandl.png)

-# References:
+## References:
 Bernal, A., Fok, S., & Pidaparthi, R. (2012).
 Financial Market Time Series Prediction with Recurrent Neural Networks.

 Box, G. E., Jenkins, G. M., Reinsel, G. C., & Ljung, G. M. (2015).
 Time series analysis: forecasting and control.
 John Wiley & Sons.